fermyon/developer/content/spin/v2/http-trigger.md

 route = "/users/..."
 component = "user-manager"
 ```

-You can use wildcards to match 'patterns' of routes.
-Spin supports two kinds of wildcard: single-segment wildcards and trailing wildcards.

 A single-segment wildcard uses the syntax `:name`, where `name` is a name that identifies the wildcard.
 Such a wildcard will match only a single segment of a path, and allows further matching on segments beyond it.
 For example, `/users/:userid/edit` matches `/users/1/edit` and `/users/alice/edit`, but does not match `/users`, `/users/1`, or `/users/1/edit/cart`.